perry-birch/deny/doc/getting_started.md

 ----
 ## Edited
 * 08-April-2013 initial release
-* 09-April-2013 added credits for the OAuth2 guys
+* 09-April-2013 added credits for the OAuth2 guys and updated example

 ----
 ## Credits